 She loves to travel and treat exotic wildlife such a sloths and anteaters with acupuncture.
 She is also certified by Australia to treat their native wildlife.

 Steve Marsden, DVM, ND, MSOM, Lac.Dipl.CH, CVA, AHG

 Dr. Marsden is extensively trained in alternative medicine, including Chinese herbology, acupuncture and naturopathic medicine.
-In 2010, Dr. Marsden was named Teacher of the Year by the AHVMA; and in 2009, the Small Animal Veterinarian of the year by the CVMA.
+In 2010, Dr. Marsden was named Teacher of the Year by the AHVMA; and in 2009, the Small Animal Veterinarian of the year by the Canadian Veterinary Medical Association.

 Lisa Melling, DVM

 Dr. Melling is certified in Veterinary Homeopathy and Veterinary Spinal Manipulative Therapy.
-She has lectured at professional meetings across the country, has been published in peer reviewed journals and magazines, and has been on the board of directors of the Academy of Veterinary Homeopathy since 2015.
+She has lectured at professional meetings across the country, is published in peer reviewed journals, and is on the board of directors of the Academy of Veterinary Homeopathy.

 Ronald J. Riegel, DVM